Darkside138/DiscordSoundboard/README.md

 command_character=?
 message_size_limit=2000

-#The player that should be used.
-The valid options are musicPlayer or JDAPlayer.
-If using musicPlayer you
-#need extra dependencies: ffmpeg.exe, ffprobe.exe, youtube-dl, and python 2.5+ (I've tested with 3.5).
-#If using JDAPlayer, it seems to have issues with mono files, if you run into this convert the file to stereo.
-player=JDAPlayer

 #Specify the directory where your sound files are located.
 If left empty it will look for a
 #directory called "sounds/" in same directory the app was executed from.
 #If you specify a directory that does not exist yet the application will attempt to create it.